andrey-lepekhin/andrey-lepekhin.github.io/links/_posts/2018-06-08-List-of-self-improvement-related-links.md

 title: 'List of self-improvement-related links'
 categories: links
 tags: goal
+update_date: 2019-11-10
 ---

 As with [entrepreneurship-related articles list]({% post_url links/2018-03-05-List-of-entrepreneur-related-links %}), I just want to offload this bunch of articles sitting in my Pocket.
 When (if) I come reading through them, I will add descriptions and short versions.
 **Beware** this is a work in progress, some articles may be more than just a little dubious.
-Though you can still use this list to judge what were my 28-year-old self's problems.
+Though you can still use this list to judge what were my 28-year-old self's problems and aspirations.

 1. [Taming the Mammoth: Why You Should Stop Caring What Other People Think](http://waitbutwhy.com/2014/06/taming-mammoth-let-peoples-opinions-run-life.html)